Siamese fighting fish: Reproduction and early development

 The eggs remain in the male's care.
 He carefully keeps them in his bubble nest, making sure none fall to the bottom, repairing the bubble nest as needed.
 Incubation lasts for 24–36 hours; newly hatched larvae remain in the nest for the next two to three days until their yolk sacs are fully absorbed.
-Afterwards, the fry leave the nest and the free-swimming stage begins.
+Afterward, the fry leave the nest and the free-swimming stage begins.
 In this first period of their lives, B. splendens fry are totally dependent on their gills; the labyrinth organ, which allows the species to breathe atmospheric oxygen, typically develops at three to six weeks of age, depending on the general growth rate, which can be highly variable.
 B. splendens can reach sexual maturity in as early as 4–5 months.
 Typically, the morphological differences between males and females can be noticed around two months after hatching.
 During development, betta fry can be fed either commercial artificial feeds, or live moving prey, which tends to be favored more.
 Examples of live feed for betta fry include baby brine shrimp, water fleas, and mosquito larvae.
 Although common fed to fish fry, boiled egg yolks are not preferred by the fish.